156th Wing: Airlift mission

 On 22 November 1997, the 156 FW received its first C-130E Hercules aircraft, ostensibly as a single Operational Support Aircraft (OSA), while celebrating its 50th federal recognition anniversary.
 On 10 February 1998, the Air Force announced the conversion of the 156th Fighter Wing from its F-16A and F-16B ADF fighter mission to an airlift mission with C-130E aircraft.
 On 3 March 1998 the last F-16A departed from the 156th Fighter Wing and on 11 September 1998 a ceremony was held to mark the arrival of the first C-130E dedicated to the airlift mission.
 On 1 October 1998, the Department of the Air Force issued the official order designating the 156th Fighter Wing as 156th Airlift Wing (156 AW) and operational claimancy for the 156th was subsequently transferred to the Air Mobility Command (AMC).
 The 198 FS was also redesignated as the 198th Airlift Squadron (198 AS).

-Beginning in June 1999, the major mission for the 156 AWW became support of Operation CORONET OAK, which was transferred from Howard AFB, Panama when that base was closed as part of the turnover of the Panama Canal.
-The CORONET OAK mission provided theater airlift support for U.S. Southern Command (USSOUTHCOM) in the USSOUTHCOM Area of Responsibility (AOR).
-Such support would range from U.S. embassy support throughout Central America and South America, to engagement with partner nation military forces, support humanitarian and disaster relief (HA/DR) missions, and other taskings, to include the ability to deliver U.S. special operations forces (SOF) to any location in theater, as directed by USSOUTHCOM.
-In addition to the 156 AW, Air Force Reserve Command (AFRC) and other Air National Guard (ANG) C-130 aircraft, aircrews and supporting personnel routinely deploy from the United States to Muniz ANGB to provide theater airlift support for USSOUTHCOM under CORONET OAK.
+Beginning in June 1999, the major mission for the 156 AW became support of Operation Coronet Oak, airlift for U.S. Southern Command in the command's Area of Responsibility (AOR).
+Coronet Oak was transferred from Howard AFB, Panama when that base was closed as part of the turnover of the Panama Canal.
+Coronet Oak missions ranged from U.S. embassy support throughout Central America and South America, to engagement with partner nation military forces, support humanitarian and disaster relief (HA/DR) missions, and other taskings, to include the ability to deliver U.S. special operations forces (SOF) to any location in theater, as directed by USSOUTHCOM.
+In addition to the 156 AW, Air Force Reserve Command (AFRC) and other Air National Guard (ANG) C-130 aircraft, aircrews and supporting personnel routinely deploy from the United States to Muniz ANGB to provide theater airlift support for USSOUTHCOM under Coronet Oak.
 One C-130 of the 156 AW was on alert 24 hours a day, seven days a week, 365 days a year, in order to deliver SOF as required.

-CORONET OAK aircraft would share the Muñiz ANGB flight line with the Puerto Rico Air National Guard.
+Coronet Oak aircraft would share the Muñiz ANGB flight line with the Puerto Rico Air National Guard.